 The availability of the items on the mannequins always varies, so that’s something to consider when attempting to dress like the mannequins in a store.

-The first store I went into was Old Navy because I knew they were likely to have my size in-store.
+I chose to go to Old Navy to conduct this experiment because I knew they were likely to have my size in-store.
 I ended up being able to try on the pieces from two of the mannequins that I saw.

 My measurements for your reference: